cockroachdb/docs/contribute-to-cockroachdb.md

 For development-related question, there are two easy ways to get in touch:

 - [Join us on Gitter](https://gitter.im/cockroachdb/cockroach).
 This is the best, most immedate way to connect with CockroachDB engineers.
+To open Gitter without leaving these docs, click **Chat with Developers** in the lower-right corner of any page.
 - [Post to our Developer mailing list](https://groups.google.com/forum/#!forum/cockroach-db).
 Please join first or your messages may be held back for moderation.

 ## Suggest Improvements